dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/intro.txt

 	- Authentication based on OpenID and Database (Planning LDAP).
   - Views and Widgets
 	- Auto menu generator.
-	- Various view widgets: lists, master-detail, list of thumbnails etc
+	- Various view widgets: lists, master-detail, list of thumbnails etc.
-	- Select2, Datepicker, DateTimePicker
+	- Select2, Datepicker, DateTimePicker.
-	- Menu with icons
+	- Menu with icons.
 	- Google charts with automatic group by.
   - Forms
-	- Auto Create, Remove, Add, Edit and Show from Database Models
+	- Auto Create, Remove, Add, Edit and Show from Database Models.
-	- Labels and descriptions for each field
+	- Labels and descriptions for each field.
 	- Image and File support for upload and database field association.
 It will handle everything for you.
 	- Field sets for Form's (Django style).
   - i18n
-	- Support for multi-language via Babel (still not working in package form)
+	- Support for multi-language via Babel.
-  - Bootstrap 3.0.0 CSS and js, with Select2 and DatePicker
+  - Bootstrap 3.0.0 CSS and js, with Select2 and DatePicker.